-- I work only on electronic files.
-Please attach the file(s) with the text to be translated to your e-mail.
-An FTP upload is available for large files (please let me know in advance).
+- Please attach the file(s) with the text to be translated to an email and send it to the address provided here.
+An FTP upload is available for large files (just let me know in advance).

 - I need a website translated …